TJourde/excel2web2py/README.md

 Also, reference and idthis can only work on columns containing only integers.
 Do not forget to put a pipe ('|') at the end of each number for reference.

 When you input numbers, use dots ('.') instead of commas (',') for the decimal separator.
-A file called _Test_ has been joined to complete these explanations.
+A file called _Test_ has been included to complete these explanations.

 __Programs:__